 - You can find out more about the bald eagle here: Bald Eagle Facts

-Emperor Penguin – The World’s Most Dedicated Fathers
+Emperor Penguin – Among The World’s Most Dedicated Fathers

 The emperor penguin is an amazing animal in a number of ways.
 It the largest penguin, and the only one that breeds in the Antarctic winter.
 The emperor penguin’s single egg is incubated by the male, who keeps it warm on his feet while being battered by fierce Antarctic storms.